JanTiepelt/fabubox/micropattern_mars3.md

-# Micropatterning of Thin Films Using an SLA 3D Printer
+# Micropatterning of Thin Films Using an LCD 3D Printer

 ### in collaboration with Mayuran Saravanapavanantham